gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: --help (gnatprep)

 :samp:`--help`
-  If *--version* was not used, display usage, then exit disregarding all other options.
+  If :option:`--version` was not used, display usage and then exit disregarding all other options.

 .. index:: -b (gnatprep)